Using systemd

 Timers (Automation)

 Linux and Unix operating systems have long provided a way to automate processes.
-In the past, and still available on most systems, is the cron service. systemd, however, also provides a way to automate jobs using timers.
+In the past, and still available on most systems, is the cron service, which I do not cover here. systemd also provides a way to automate jobs using timers.

 What if we could have that script run at specific times?
 For example, what if we wanted to run that script every morning at 8AM and then log the output to a file for us to read?
 We can do that with systemd timers.